 CANadian Magnetic Observatory System (CANMOS)

-The CANMOS (CANadian Magnetic Observatory System) is a modular PC-based data-acquisition system that serves as the automated portion of the Canadian Magnetic Observatories, operated by the Geological Survey of Canada (GSC).
+The CANMOS (CANadian Magnetic Observatory System) is a modular PC-based data-acquisition system that serves as the automated portion of the Canadian Magnetic Observatories, operated by the Natural Resources Canada (NRCan).
 CANMOS uses commercially-available magnetometers that provide digital RS232 signals to the central processor PC.
 Output devices are also connected to the central processor by RS232 links.
 The concept of modularity applies not only to the hardware, but also to the design of the software running on the central processor.

 The essence of the CANMOS is, in fact, the central software.
 This software performs the control functions to coordinate the magnetometer measurement cycles; it cleans, filters and formats the data into several data streams to be written onto hard disk, onto removable disk, and to be sent to the satellite transmitter, or relayed via modem on standard telephone links.
 The software performs numerous quality checks on the data, and on the correct operation of the magnetometers.
 An extensive set of error messages is available to the technical staff at network headquarters, who can interrogate the CANMOS by telephone and perform a number of diagnostic tests.